 - Regular graduate student status.
-Applicants with credentials indicating adequate preparation and ability to complete the program successfully may receive regular student status. - Non-degree or transient student status.
+Applicants with credentials indicating adequate preparation andability to complete the program successfully may receive regular student status. - Non-degree or transient student status.
 Persons otherwise qualifying for admission to graduate studies but not seeking admission to the degree program are classified as non-degree or transient.
-Individuals wishing to pursue graduate study at LMU in this classification must submit an application for admission.
+Individuals wishing to pursue graduate study at LMU in this classification must submit anapplication for admission.
 Non-degree or transient students later wishing to enter the program must then petition the appropriate admissions committee for admission as degree-seeking students.
 The applicant must then follow the process outlined for regular graduate student status.

-The non-degree or transient student who wishes to become a regular graduate student may apply up to nine (9) semester credit hours for the MBA, or six (6) semester credit hours for the MSBA, earned while in non- degree or transient status.
-Course credit transferred from non-degree to degree must have a grade of at least "B" and be relevant to the degree sought.
+The non-degree or transient student who wishes to become a regular graduate student may apply up to nine (9) semester credit hours for the MBA, six (6) semester credit hours for the MHA, or six (6) semester credit hours for the MSBA, earned while in non- degree or transient status.
+Course credit transferred from non-degree to degree musthave a grade of at least "B" and be relevant to the degree sought.